Psyhackological/ytxt/README.md

 Where `Python311` is your version of Python.

 GNU/Linux / MacOS: bash: `pip` / `ytxt`: command not found
-1. Make sure that you installed python-pip and ytxt correctly.
-2. If so, then the problem lies within `Path` environment variable that is needed to see where Python's scripts are installed and how it can execute it.

-GNU/Linux / MacOS: bash: `ytxt`: command not found
-1. Make sure that you installed python-pip and ytxt correctly.
+1. Make sure that you have installed python-pip and ytxt correctly.
 2. If so, MacOS users are doomed and Linux users will figure it out.

 ## Usage with examples